tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Now that students know what APIs are and how to execute them, it's time they learn what goes on in the backend when an API request is sent.
 Students will learn the various components of the client-server model through instructor demonstration.

-Part of the demonstration will include showing students the client-server model by pinging Yahoo Finance.
+Part of the demonstration will include showing students the client-server model by pinging Yahoo!
+Finance.
 Make sure to have a terminal open and ready for the demo.

 Open the lesson slides, move to the "Client-Server Model" section, and highlight the following: